Healthdirect Free Australian health advice you can count on.

 Medicine

-Medicine is not recommended as the main treatment for borderline personality disorder, though it can sometimes help control symptoms.
-Medicine may be useful if the person with borderline personality disorder also has other mental health disorders, such as bipolar disorder, an anxiety disorder or depression.
+Medicine is not recommended as the main treatment for borderline personality disorder, though it can sometimes be useful for a short period of time to help control some symptoms.

 Learn more here about the development and quality assurance of healthdirect content.